Shutterstock 1497529346

 Choose Online Workout’s Wisely

 If you are harbouring an injury, or have suffered from sports or “wear and tear” injuries in the past (more likely older age groups) you should be sure you are not choosing a follow along workout video that is not quite suited to you.
 Most personal trainers know all there is to know when it comes to shedding pounds and toning muscles but have relatively little experience dealing with or catering for people with (past) injuries.
-If you are not used to running on the spot, squat jumps, kettle bells swings, and can only touch your toes by rounding your spine, it’s probably wise to give these sorts of moves a swerve and choose lower impact versions that incorporate posture corrective exercises in the workout.

 Don’t Forget to Exercise Your Back Muscles (Posterior Chain)

 Pushing movements (such as push-ups and sit up / crunches) are familiar to many of us.
-However, the risk here is over working the anterior chain muscles, causing rounded shoulders and poor posture (kypho-lordosis).skeleton.png
+However, the risk here is over working the anterior chain muscles, causing rounded shoulders and poor posture (kypho-lordosis).

 To counter-act the potential predominance of anterior chain / push movements be sure to incorporate rowing style exercises that work the posterior chain muscle such as the rhomboids, lats and trapezius (in between the shoulder blades).
 In addition you also include lower body posterior chain exercises that place emphasis on the glutes (and hamstring) muscles such as rear lunges and or glute bridges.

-Improvisation is the Keybroom_press.png
+Improvisation is the Key

 You may think you lack the equipment for an effective workout at home but you are almost certainly mistaken.
 If you have a rigid kitchen chair or stool, you can perform triceps dips.
 If you have a kitchen bench, even better, decline push ups are alternative to the regular variety (easier than the floor push up variety and won’t leave you covered in dog hair).
 Got a set of stairs?
 If you have, then there is a perfect opportunity for steps ups, and more triceps dips.
 And with an overhanging kitchen counter, a broomstick and a pair of chairs (or kitchen stools) there are even more exercise options available.